 With form submissions, you will often be capturing basic information on the customer (i.e., First Name, Last Name, and so on), but you also have the opportunity to find more persona-based information, like Title and Industry.

 Moreover, to increase the quality of the data you collect, I’d recommend that your fields capture information consistently.

-For example, data points like country, state, industry, and the number of employees can be set up in a drop-down menu where there are predefined values in place for the customer to choose from.
+For example, data points like country, state, industry, and the number of employees can be set up in a drop-down menu with predefined values for the customer to choose from.

 This will help to ensure consistency in the data flow back to the MAP, but also make the data much more reliable when it comes to scoring.